Helpful resources

 Opt for sheltered charging stations or charge points located in underground car parks

 As we mentioned earlier, charging stations are also sensitive to heat.
 It is therefore a good idea to go for charging stations fitted with a roof or located in underground car parks.
-The photos published by the Chargemap community on the mobile app will help you choose the best charge points.
+The photos published by the Chargemap community on the mobile app will help you choose the best charging points.

 A charging stop in a shaded environment will also be beneficial for your EV as it will be able to cool down more efficiently.
 Even without charging, parking in the shade or in a sheltered spot whenever you can will slow down wear and tear on your electric car.